siddharthaxroy/test/content/hiring/index.md

 There are no current openings, but please email us if you think you are an outstanding fit and would like to work for 3-6 months.

-Position: Interested in starting a competitive PhD, but want to gain valuable research experience and get a headstart?
+Position: Interested in starting a competitive PhD, but want to gain valuable research experience and get a head start?
 Work as a predoc.
 Open to anyone, but you must be geographically located near Rutgers-New Brunswick.
 Rutgers seniors and MS students get priority.
 Wage position.

 ------